 If you decide to use an agency or organisation who provide a service you require, then you should ensure that their services meet the agreement set out within your care and support plan.

 Once you’ve chosen a service or agency, you must keep any invoices they give you.
 This will be required as part of the terms and conditions of your care and support plan.
-Keeping proof of payment will also be required when purchasing any type of equipment.
+Keeping proof of payment will also be required when using your personal budget to purchase any type of equipment.

-Most people choose to use direct payments because they know what services and equipment they require to support them.
+Most people choose to use direct payments because they know what they require in order to be supported.
 However, if you need help with where to find these services, there are a couple of options.
-Speak to your social worker or the Direct Payments Service as they will have access to a recommended list of organisations approved by the government.
+Speak to your social worker or the Direct Payments Service as they will have access to a recommended list of approved organisations.
 Another option is to check your local government’s website.
 They usually have a free database with a list of recommended agencies and organisations which could help you find what you need.

-The Direct Payments Service is available to provide ongoing support.
+The Direct Payments Service is available to provide ongoing support with all aspects of employing carers and personal assistants.
 They can provide you with a range of information that will be useful to you before, during and after you’ve applied for direct payments.
-Examples of the support they provide can be anything from finding you the right to providing employment templates if you should need to employ a care assistant.
+Examples of the support they provide can be anything from finding you the right insurance to providing employment templates if you should need to employ a care assistant.